 The Scholarship Foundation of St. Louis (the Foundation) is a not-for-profit organization founded in 1920.
 The Foundation provides access to post-secondary education to members of the community who otherwise would not have the financial means to fulfill their educational goals.
-This mission is accomplished by awarding interest-free loans and grants to students.
-Nearly 10,500 students have been awarded almost \$59,000,000 in interest-free loans and more than \$3,800,000 in grants since the Foundation was established.
+This mission is accomplished by awarding interest-free loans and grants to students, as well as providing guidance and planning assistance.
+Approximately 10,600 students have been awarded more than \$62,000,000 in interest-free loans and more than \$4,400,000 in grants and paid internships since the Foundation was established.
 One in six donors is a former Foundation recipient.